 Some of us don’t have the pleasures of time to join a workout class or the money to hire a trainer.
 All you have is your living room space, a yoga mat, some dumbbells (if you’re lucky) and yourself!

 Let me preface before we delve into this topic any further.
 It is ALWAYS better to seek a fitness professional when it comes to programming workouts.
-Putting together a routine should take into consideration your biology, age, goals, current nutrition, time, and many, many more factors.
+Putting together a routine should take into consideration your biology, age, goals, current nutrition, time, and many, many more factors – in fact, this website tells you everything you need for the efficient training.
 And well, that can seem really daunting right?
 You want to make sure you have covered all basis as far as safety is concerned.

 Answer these questions first: